Share This Article:

 The 6 Steps to Becoming a Pet Foster Carer

 Are you in the right place to become a pet foster parent?
 If so, that’s great news!
-There are hundreds of pets in your region being rescued, abandoned or in need of temporary care in a loving home.
+There are hundreds of pets in your region being rescued, abandoned or needing temporary care in a loving home.
 Shelters are often filled to the brim and organisations cannot keep all the animals they save or take in.
 That’s where you come in.
-If you are in the right place in your life to start taking in temporary rescues and strays until a permanent home is found for them, they are lucky to have you.
+If you are in the right place to start taking in temporary rescues and strays until a permanent home is found for them, they are lucky to have you.
 To see the best success in each animal fostering experience, it helps to be fully prepared.
-Make your plans, prepare your home, prepare yourself, and finally prepare each pet who comes to stay with you so you can give them the best opportunity for success.
+Make your plans, prepare your home, prepare yourself, and finally, prepare each pet who comes to stay with you so you can give them the best opportunity for success.
 Here are our top six steps to becoming a successful pet foster carer.

 1) Decide what type of animal you wish to care for

-Knowing the type of pet you will foster helps you prepare for the experience and assist you in deciding on which pet rescue organisation to assist.
+Knowing the type of pet you will foster helps you prepare for the experience and assists you in deciding on which pet rescue organisation to assist.

 2) Find pet rescue and care organisations

 Next, look up the local rescue and care organisations in your region.
-These are groups that regularly handle rescued pets and need foster parents before permanent pet owners can be found.
-You will find a number of local shelters, but there will also be smaller volunteer-run groups in need.
+These groups regularly handle rescued pets and need foster parents before permanent pet owners can be found.
+You will find local shelters in your area and smaller volunteer-run groups in need.

-Do your research, find out who each of these organisations is, how they work, and how fostering works and their approach for pet rescues and re-homing.
-Naturally, you want to work with a group that is both close to home and has values and a process you agree with.
+Do your research to discover who each of these organisations is, how they work, how fostering works and their approach to pet rescues and re-homing.
+Naturally, you want to work with a group close to home with values and a process that aligns with yours.
 Their process should also work with your lifestyle and ability to foster.

 3) Reach out and ask important questions

-Before you commit, reach out to each of these organisations and ask a few important questions.
-Answers to some of the following questions will give you an idea of the values of your chosen organisation, but also what your fostering experience, resources provided and expectations of each party will be like.
+Before you commit, reach out to each of these organisations and ask a few essential questions.
+Answers to some of the following questions will give you an idea of the values of your chosen organisation and what your fostering experience, resources provided and expectations of each party will be like.

-• Some programs provide all of the resources you need to foster; some may expect you to provide everything.
+• Some programs provide all the resources you need to foster; others may expect you to provide everything.

 Will you be required to help in rehoming the animal?

 • Many organisations manage re-homing with foster carers just providing an interim home.
-Some, however, expect fosters to seek out new owners, which you may or may not prefer.
+Some expect fosters to seek out new owners, which you may or may not prefer.

 Does the animal have any planned veterinary procedures?
 How will you be involved?